publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–13b.md

             (B) __Actions__

-            Upon a determination by the Secretary that a holder of a guarantee certificate under subsection (d) of this section has failed to carry out an activity described in subparagraph (A)(i) or has engaged in practices described in subparagraph (A)(ii), the Secretary may—
+            Upon a determination by the Secretary that a holder of a guarantee certificate under subsection (d) has failed to carry out an activity described in subparagraph (A)(i) or has engaged in practices described in subparagraph (A)(ii), the Secretary may—

                 (i) refuse, either temporarily or permanently, to guarantee any further loans made by such lender or holder;